cwentland0/perform/README.md

 ## Issues and Contributing

 If you experience errors or unexpected solver behavior when running **PERFORM**, please first double-check your input parameters and use the [documentation](https://perform.readthedocs.io) as a reference for proper input file formatting.
 If problems persist, please create a new issue on this repository, and I’ll do my best to resolve it.
-If you would like to contribute new features or bug fixes yourself, please fork the repository and submit a pull request after you've tested your new branch against the provided sample cases which are relevant to your contributions.
+If you would like to contribute new features or bug fixes yourself, please fork this repository, make a new branch on your fork, and submit a pull request against this repository after you've tested your new branch with the provided sample cases which are relevant to your contributions.
+More rigorous automated testing will be implemented soon!